 Meeting Minds counselling

-Please be aware that our counselling service is a primary care service, working with mild-moderate mental health struggles.
+Please note, our counselling service is a primary care service, working with mild-moderate mental health struggles.
 We are not able to provide secondary mental health care.

 What does Meeting Minds offer?